Written By:

 It is important to include various channels in your social media strategy, especially in higher education.
 This is because each platform attracts different audiences and serves different goals.
 By using a diverse set of social media channels, institutions can reach a broader range of audiences and promote their brand and message more effectively.

-Choosing the right platforms to focus on in your social media strategy is an essential part of its success.
-Therefore, here’s a closer look at social channels you can leverage and their general audiences to see how it can cater to your strategy.
+Choosing the right platforms to focus on in your social media strategy is essential to its success.
+Here are a few social channels you can leverage, as well as their general audiences to ensure the ones you choose align with your strategy.

-Here’s a list of goals you can set that will help engage your Facebook audience:
+Here’s a list of goals you can set that will help you engage with your Facebook audience:

 - Increase engagement and interaction with followers by creating informative and engaging content that encourages comments, likes, and shares